vk031425/SudokuSolver/README.md

 ## Testing the Project

--You can test the project by uploading your own Sudoku images.
+You can test the project by uploading your own Sudoku images.

--A set of 10 sample unsolved Sudoku images is included in the test_images folder for easy testing.
+A set of 10 sample unsolved Sudoku images is included in the test_images folder for easy testing.

-##Features
+## Features

 1)- Upload or drag-and-drop Sudoku images
-2)- Automatically detect Sudoku grid using image processing 3)- Solve Sudoku using Python backtracking solver 4)-Interactive React frontend displaying the solution
+2)- Automatically detect Sudoku grid using image processing 3)- Solve Sudoku using Python backtracking solver
+4)- Interactive React frontend displaying the solution

-##Tech Stack
+## Tech Stack

 -Frontend: React, JavaScript, HTML, CSS
 -Backend: Python, Flask, OpenCV, TensorFlow